Communication

 Phone number requiredNoYesNoNo

-Works without internetYes (Bluetooth/WiFi)NoNoNo
+Works without internetYes (Bluetooth/Wi-Fi)NoNoNo

 Central serverNo (fully P2P)Yes (US)No (decentralized)Yes (Switzerland)